Little Magnetic Book: General organization of the book

 \subsubsection{Towards the magnetic semi-excited states}

-We now describe the philosophy of the proofs of asymptotic expansions for the magnetic Laplacian with respect to a parameter $\alpha$ (which tends to zero and which might be for example the semiclassical parameter).
+We now describe the philosophy of the proofs of asymptotic expansions for the magnetic Laplacian with respect to a parameter $h$.
 Let us distinguish between the different conceptual levels of the analysis.
-Our analysis uses the standard construction of quasimodes, localization techniques (\enquote{IMS} formula) and \textit{a priori} estimates of Agmon type satisfied by the eigenfunctions.
-These \enquote{standard} tools, which are used in most of the papers dealing with $\lambda_{1}(\alpha)$, are not enough to investigate $\lambda_{n}(\alpha)$ due to the spectral splitting arising sometimes in the subprincipal terms.
+Our analysis uses the standard construction of quasimodes, localization techniques and \textit{a priori} estimates of Agmon type satisfied by the eigenfunctions.
+These \enquote{standard} tools, which are used in most of the papers dealing with $\lambda_{1}(h)$, are not enough to investigate $\lambda_{n}(h)$ due to the spectral splitting arising sometimes in the subprincipal terms.
 In fact such a fine behavior is the sign of a microlocal effect.
 In order to investigate this effect, we use normal form procedures \emph{in the spirit of the Egorov theorem}.
 It turns out that this normal form strategy also strongly simplifies the construction of quasimodes.
 Once the behavior of the eigenfunctions in the phase space is established, we use the Feshbach-Grushin approach to reduce our operator to an electric Laplacian.
 Let us comment more in details the whole strategy.

 The first step to analyze such problems is to perform an accurate construction of quasimodes and to apply the spectral theorem.
-In other words we look for pairs $(\lambda,\psi)$ such that we have $\|(\mathcal{L}_{\alpha}-\lambda)\psi\|\leq\eps\|\psi\|$.
+In other words we look for pairs $(\lambda,\psi)$ such that we have $\|(\mathcal{L}_{h}-\lambda)\psi\|\leq\eps\|\psi\|$.
 Such pairs are constructed through an homogenization procedure involving different scales with respect to the different variables.
 In particular the construction uses a formal power series expansion of the operator and an Ansatz in the same form for $(\lambda,\psi)$.
 The main difficulty in order to succeed is to choose the appropriate scalings.